Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 Buñuelos at a Plaza Vendor

 A buñuelo is a giant fried dough disc, smashed into a bowl and drizzled with piloncillo syrup.
 Kids will think they are eating dessert pizza.
-They cost about 30 to 50 pesos each.
+About 30 to 50 pesos each.
+Cash only.
+The cab "no tengo cambio" trick has a sibling at every street stall, so have small bills.

 Hot Chocolate at El Moro